ValerioCeccarelli/CloudDetection-ML/Readme.md

 ### Train

-You can run a train session with teh command:
+You can run a train session with the command:
 ```bash
 python train.py <save_file_name> [create_if_not_exist]
 ```